 3rd Annual Woodstock Ale Fest

-These are the three main ingredients for a perfect autumn Saturday in Woodstock at the 3rd annual Woodstock Ale Fest, which takes place on October 1st!
-From 1-5 PM, head to the corner of Clay and Bartlett St (steps from the Metra UP-NW) to sample all types of craft beer from around the country, food from the best restaurants in the area, and live bluegrass music from Cheryl Niemo & The Down Home Boys.
-Net proceeds from the event will benefit Adult & Child Therapy Services, who provide physical, speech and occupational therapies to the fully insured, uninsured and underinsured of all ages to help community members achieve and maintain independence.
+These four ingredients make for a perfect autumn Saturday in Woodstock at the 3rd annual Woodstock Ale Fest, which takes place on October 1st.
+From 1-5 PM, head to the corner of Clay and Bartlett St (a 5-minute walk from the historic Woodstock Square) to sample craft IPAs, stouts, lagers and other craft beers, food from the best restaurants in the area, and live bluegrass music from Cheryl Niemo & The Down Home Boys.
+Net proceeds from the event benefit Adult & Child Therapy Services, who provide physical, speech and occupational therapies to the fully insured, uninsured and underinsured of all ages to help community members achieve and maintain independence.

 Weekend Metra trains arrive into Woodstock every two hours from Chicago; trains departing Woodstock back towards Chicago at 5:45 pm and 7:45 pm.